-A set of atmospheric variables, such as the wind speed, temperature, pressure and humidity in each grid box are then stored and a set of equations are solved for each grid box to predict the values at that point a short time later.
+A set of atmospheric variables, such as wind speed, temperature, pressure and humidity in each grid box are stored and a set of equations are solved for each grid box to predict the values at that point a short time later.

 Image above: An example of a high resolution rainfall forecast from the Met Office UK variable resolution (UKV) model.
 The Met Office runs this model with a 1.5 km grid length over the UK in order to produce improved forecasts of small scale weather such as thunderstorms and winter snow.
 Read more about the UK variable resolution (UKV) forecast model in this Research News article from 2012.